rupertgermann/tower-defence/README.md

 ## Assets

 - Tower and enemy sprites are in `public/assets/`.
+- All towers, enemies, and waves are defined in JSON config files for easy expansion.
 - **To add new tower types:** Place images named `tower_sniper.png`, `tower_multishot.png`, and `tower_support.png` in `public/assets/` for best visuals.
 Placeholder images will be used if not present.

 ---